foxglove/mcap/website/docs/spec/index.md

 | 8     | compressed_size       | uint64                | The size of the chunk `records` field.                                                                                                                                                   |
 | 8     | uncompressed_size     | uint64                | The uncompressed size of the chunk `records` field.
 This field should match the value in the corresponding Chunk record.                                                                 |

-A Schema and Channel record MUST exist in the summary section for all channels referenced by chunk index records.
+A Schema and Channel record MUST exist in the summary section for all messages in chunks that are indexed by Chunk Index records.

 > Why?
 The typical use case for file readers using an index is fast random access to a specific message timestamp.
 Channel is a prerequisite for decoding Message record data.
 Without an easy-to-access copy of the Channel records, readers would need to search for Channel records from the start of the file, degrading random access read performance.